 Annex A: Text proposal to 38.331 on need code usage guidelines

+A.6 Guidelines regarding use of need codes

+The following shows the basic logic for determining whether and which need code should be used for optional fields:

+1> if field is sent in downlink:

+2> if the field needs to be stored by the UE (i.e. maintained) when absent:

+3> use Need M (=Maintain)

+2> else if the field needs to be released by the UE when absent:

+3> use Need R (=Release)

+2> else if UE shall take no action when the field is absent (i.e. UE does not even need to maintain any existing value of the field):

+3> use Need N (=None)

+2> else (UE behaviour upon absence doesn’t fit any of the above conditions) :

+3> use Need S (=Specified)

+3> specify the UE behaviour upon absence of the field in the procedural text or in the field description table.

+1> else if field is sent in uplink

+2> do not use a need code (i.e. UL optional fields never use need codes)

 Annex B: Text proposal to 38.331 section 6.1

 6 Protocol data units, formats and parameters (ASN.1)

 6.1 General

+6.1.1 Introduction

 The contents of each RRC message is specified in sub-clause 6.2 using ASN.1 to specify the message syntax and using tables when needed to provide further detailed information about the fields specified in the message syntax.
+The syntax of the information elements that are defined as stand-alone abstract types is further specified in a similar manner in sub-clause 6.3.

+6.1.2 Need codes for optional fields

-The syntax of the information elements that are defined as stand-alone abstract types is further specified in a similar manner in sub-clause 6.3.The need for fields to be present in a message or an abstract type, i.e., the ASN.1 fields that are specified as OPTIONAL in the abstract notation (ASN.1), is specified by means of comment text tags attached to the OPTIONAL statement in the abstract syntax.
+The need for fields to be present in a message or an abstract type, i.e., the ASN.1 fields that are specified as OPTIONAL in the abstract notation (ASN.1), is specified by means of comment text tags attached to the OPTIONAL statement in the abstract syntax.
 All comment text tags are available for use in the downlink direction only.
 The meaning of each tag is specified in table 6.1-1.